 I tried to get my fosters used to as much handling or riding as I felt I could do safely within my abilities.
 I figured that even if I never rode my foster, I could reacquaint him or her with the basic handling skills that might help make for a more adoptable equine.
 I also love to work with obstacles so I would often incorporate some into my horse riding/groundwork.
 I then sent any fun photos to the rescue in case they wanted to put them on their Facebook page to try to attract adopters.
 What horse doesn’t look impressive playing with a big ball, standing on a pedestal or traversing tarps?

 In contrast, I also had one foster that I felt mostly just needed to be left alone.
 He stayed with me for about six months before he found an adopter.
 During his time with me, he seemed sour about being ridden and largely uninterested in interacting with me.
-He stood obediently for hoof handling and to have his teeth floated so I was able to address his physical needs, but I felt that I wasn’t doing him any favors by insisting on long grooming sessins, doing groundwork or introducing him to every obstacle I had to try to find something he liked.
+He stood obediently for hoof handling and to have his teeth floated so I was able to address his physical needs, but I felt that I wasn’t doing him any favors by insisting on long grooming sessions, doing groundwork or introducing him to every obstacle.
 I decided the best I could do for him was allow him to “let down” in my quiet pasture.

 Hopefully those quiet few months set him up well for his adoptive home, but I will never know.
 Sometimes your impact is clearly obvious; sometimes not.
 Several of my fosters went back to the rescue after I was done fostering so I never met their eventual adoptive families.
 Other times I had opportunities to meet the families when they came to preview a foster at my home.
 I always enjoyed showing what the horse could do and answering the prospective adopter’s questions.
 Sometimes you later hear about how they do in their adoptive home; sometimes you don’t.
 That is something you need to be okay with when you foster.

-Just as with a private sale, a lot of your success comes down to finding the right match between you, the prospective horse and the horses you already have.
+As far as fostering success goes, it often comes down to finding the right match between you, the prospective horse and the horses you already have at home.
+You will need to be aware of herd dynamics, especially if your foster horse will be sharing pasture space with your own horses.
 Also consider your match with the rescue organization itself.
 Do you feel comfortable talking with the staff and asking questions?
 What are the options if you have difficulty with your foster or decide your adoptive horse isn’t going to work out?
 Make sure to get agreements in writing.
 You don’t want misunderstandings about “who pays for what” regarding the foster’s care or the length of their stay with you.

 Be super honest with the rescue about what you are looking for and your abilities as a horse handler/rider.
 For example, the rescue I worked with knew that I didn’t have the skills or experience to accommodate a horse that was super aggressive or overly reactive.
 Rescues want to try to make a good match between horse and adoptive/foster home.